Last updated on April 17th, 2019 at 06:48 pm

 1. Marina Bay Sands

-Garden by the Bay is truly a stunning destination that tourists must not miss to visit while in Singapore.
+Gardens by the Bay is truly a stunning destination that tourists must not miss to visit while in Singapore.
 This garden is home to thousands of plants, which is why Singapore is aiming for their island to be a ‘city in a garden’.
 Wonderful sceneries are really around the Flower Dome, you will see tons of flowers and various rare plants that for sure, you have never seen before.
 You must also try to climb up and reach the top stairs level and see worthy magnificent view from above.
 At night, the trees in the Gardens come alive for a sound and light show.
 And it’s interesting since they use the solar energy they have saved up during the day.
-Garden by the Bay has the best architects and landscape artists to present, there’s no doubt why it’s so powerful and beautiful!
-How to get there You can get there via The Circle Line or Downtown Line.
-Or take the Bayfront MRT Station (CE1/DT16) and get out of the Exit B and cross the Meadow or Dragonfly Bridge going to Garden by the Bay.
+Gardens by the Bay has the best architects and landscape artists to present, there’s no doubt why it’s so powerful and beautiful!

 3. Sentosa Island